 The overall transport stack of the NC-SI is illustrated in Figure 5.
-The lowest, physical-level interface is based on RMII, and the media-level interface is based on Ethernet.
+The lowest level is physical-level interface, and the media-level interface is based on Ethernet.
 Above these interfaces are the two data-level protocols that are supported by the NC-SI Specification: NC-SI Command Protocol and the Network Data Protocol (for example, ARP, IP, DHCP, and NetBIOS) associated with Pass-through traffic.
+Both of these protocols are independent from binding to the underlying physical interface.
+This specification only defines NC-SI over RMII binding.